petterh/textedit/docs/Chapter-21-The-End-of-the-Road.md

 * Customizable headers and footers for printing
 * Insert menu, with commands to insert Date and Time, perhaps whole files
 * Bookmarks
 * Properties dialog, file name edit field: Filter out illegal file name characters.
-This also requires that you intercept clipboard pasting, as discussed in Chapter 4
+This also requires that you intercept clipboard pasting, as discussed in Chapter&nbsp;4
 * Improve the File Not Found dialog – put the name of the offending file in an edit field rather than a static, and add the MRU as a drop-down list.
 * Brace and parentheses matching; cool for programmers such as thee and me, and nobody else need know about it
 * Option to keep paragraphs together during printing